project-imas/encrypted-core-data/README.md

 # Using EncryptedStore

-Create an NSDictionary to set the options for your EncryptedStore, replacing customPasscode with a passcode of your own.
-If desired, you can also set customCacheSize and customDatabaseURL:
+If you wish to set a custom cache size and/or custom database URL: create an NSDictionary to set the options for your EncryptedStore, replacing customPasscode, customCacheSize, and/or customDatabaseURL:
 ```objc
 NSDictionary *options = @{ EncryptedStorePassphraseKey : customPasscode,
                            CacheSize: customCacheSize,